 The funny muzzle has been gained a lot of popularity in recent years offering a style and design that are different from the traditional ones.
 The funny design will help the people or children around the muzzled dog relaxed.
 One of the most popular examples of funny muzzles is silicone muzzle.
 Silicone muzzle can be molded and shaped into any shape, and one of the most popular is the duckbill-shaped one.

-And the last in our list is a homemade muzzle.
+And the last on our list is a homemade muzzle.
 This homemade muzzle is only used temporarily in an emergency situation where there is a risk of your dog biting.
 You can watch a video below on how to make a temporary homemade dog muzzle:

 Things to Remember and Beware

 The first point to remember, dog muzzle is not a replacement for proper training and socialization.
-You can only fix behavioral problems such as excessive aggression, bark excessively, separation anxiety, boredom, attention seeking, and more by doing consistent training and proper socialization.
+You can only fix behavioral problems such as excessive aggression, bark excessively, separation anxiety, boredom, attention-seeking, and more by doing consistent training and proper socialization.

-- Never use a muzzle for an extended period of time
+Never use a muzzle for an extended period of time.

 Your dog should only wear a muzzle for a brief moment, around 20 minutes or so, longer than that and the muzzle will start to affect your dog negatively.
 Your dog will feel fearful and anxious; and also your dog will get some health threats since most dog muzzles inhibit panting, eating and drinking.

-- Train your dog to wear a muzzle before actually wearing it
+Train your dog to wear a muzzle before actually wearing it.

-Forcing your dog to wear a muzzle without properly train him can traumatize your dog and create an aggression toward anyone who tries to touch his snout.
+Forcing your dog to wear a muzzle without properly train him can traumatize your dog and create aggression toward anyone who tries to touch his snout.
 We will learn how to properly teach your dog to wear a muzzle in the next section.

-- Find a muzzle that fits well on your dog
+Find a muzzle that fits well on your dog.

 Make sure you pick the right muzzle that fits properly and is secure.
 It is never easy to know if you really pick the right muzzle size until your dog has tried it on.
 As a general rule, the muzzle should allow your dog to open their mouth to pant or breathe.

-- Never leave a dog unattended with a muzzle on
+Never leave a dog unattended with a muzzle on.

 There are many things that can go wrong when you leave a dog with a muzzle on.
 For example, your dog may try to scratch it to get it off and end up injuring himself or it can accidentally get tangled with anything and give your dog an accident.